jdomzhang/go-api-template/README.md

 # go-api-template

-> A simple Vue 2.0 template for creating restful API project with golang
+> A template for creating go api project, using vue cli

 ### Usage